geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-01-20/meeting-transcript.md

 That has existed ever since like lazy was a thing.
 Yeah.
 Look at the thing, even in the recursive lazy op, there was dtype.base and you were initiating the lazy op.
-So it's like it's carried through to the day, and I don't really...
+So it's like it's carried through to the day, and I don't really..

 **Geohot** [[00:14:33](https://www.youtube.com/watch?v=Bm_blXgmlLo&t=873)]
 Okay, if you're still being bothered by that, I can look at it more.